Frequently Asked Questions

 Depending on staff availability it may be possible to accommodate your child for additional ad-hoc hours.
 These additional hours are charged in line with our normal fee schedule (see Registration).
 Please contact the office to discuss your needs.

 18. Can you help me if I need a babysitter?

 Some teachers provide babysitting outside of hours and this should be discussed with them directly.
 We may be able to advise you as to which teachers you should speak to.
 This is a private arrangement for which the school accepts no responsibility.

 19. My child is a really fussy eater and I need to know how much he is eating – how is this communicated?

 If your child is in baby nursery their communication book will always state what and how much they ate.
-All ages in school house can receive a food slip that indicates how well your child ate.
-Please notify the office if you require one.
+For children of other ages you can ask their teacher when you collect them.

 20. How does communication with parents vary between ages?

 In baby nursery a communication book records your baby’s day in detail including all activities, outings, nappy changes, food, drinks, bottles and how much they slept.
 Once children are over 2 feedback is provided verbally when you collect your child.

 21. When do I receive a report from my child’s teacher?
 What form does this take?